This film is about how Indian farmer Vinod Jynai told us one book on soil changed how he farmed at his smallholding in Punjab.

 - It’s about planting the right trees – some make the soil infertile.

-- Machine ploughing is not good for soil – it uproots and kills the earthworms and other creatures that are essential for giving life to the earth.
+- Machine ploughing is not good for soil, killing creatures that give life to the earth.

 - The soil needs time to regenerate, so keeping things fresh helps.